 \textbf{2D Semantic Segmentation} Semantic labels are remapped into 7 classes for off-road~(\Tref{tab:offroad_quant}) and 11 classes for urban settings~(\Tref{tab:urban_quant}).
 We use the lightweight LRASPP architecture~\cite{266_LRASPP_howard2019} in place of the previous DeepLabV3 architecture~\cite{56_DeepLabV3_chen2017, EBS_kim2024} to improve computational efficiency for real-time deployments while maintaining comparable semantic accuracy.
 The KL-annealing coefficient $\lambda_{\text{KL}}$ increases linearly during training as $\lambda_{\text{KL}} = \frac{1}{120}\cdot\text{epoch}$.
 We optimize with Adam $(\beta_1{=}0.5,\ \beta_2{=}0.999)$ and use a StepLR scheduler that multiplies the learning rate by $0.8$ every $5$ epochs.
 Additional training hyperparameters are summarized in \Tref{tab:a2dparams}.
 Note that our framework is agnostic to the uncertainty estimation method and works with any approach that produces semantic probabilities $\bpn$ and uncertainties $u_n$.

 \textbf{3D Semantic Mapping} We adopt a single set of mapping hyperparameters across all datasets as summarized in \Tref{table:hyperparams}.
-The only dataset-specific setting is the K-Means++ cluster count for initializing Gaussian primitives: 256 for \RELLIS and 1{,}024 for the other datasets, to balance map compactness and geometric detail.
+The only dataset-specific setting is the number of K-Means++ clusters for initializing Gaussian primitives: 256 for \RELLIS and 1{,}024 for the other datasets, to balance map compactness and geometric detail.